Current Members

 Email: shorne@uccs.edu

-Elisabeth (Ellie) McLane – MA Student
+Elisabeth (Ellie) McLane, BA – MA Student

 Ellie McLane is a Clinical Trauma M.A. student at the University of Colorado Colorado Springs (UCCS).
 She graduated with her B.A. in Psychology with a minor in Sociology from UCCS in 2024.
 As an undergraduate she worked with Dr. Diana Selmeczy to conduct her honor’s thesis on the role of active help-seeking in supporting memory and Dr. Kristen Rudd to complete an independent project on how intergenerational trauma impacts children’s executive functioning development.
 As a master’s student, she has pursued several independent projects under Dr. Mahoney, including her thesis which investigates the role of emotional invalidation in predicting emotion dysregulation and psychosocial functioning in adults exposed to intimate partner violence during childhood.
 Broadly, she aims to support women and children survivors of intimate partner violence, sexual assault, and/or childhood maltreatment through mixed method and community-engaged approaches to inform prevention, intervention, and policy efforts.
 Additionally, she hopes to emphasize marginalized perspectives in her work to increase access to care and treatment efficacy within diverse populations.
 In her free time, Ellie volunteers at a local domestic violence non-profit, consumes copious amounts of media, and meanders about with her dog.